January 26, 2010

 Rice Tahdig

-This unplanned post was brought about due to a reader's question regarding tahdig.
-She asks: "Is there something I can do to get a better crust?"
+This unplanned post came about thanks to a reader's question about tahdig.
+She asked: "Is there something I can do to get a better crust?"
 Great question!
-I've been blogging about Iranian food for months now but it didn't occur to me to write about tahdig, the tastiest and most sought-after part of a rice dish.
-If only tahdig could speak it would probably be saying "I get no respect!."
-I feel I've neglected a precious and very important part of Persian cuisine.
+I've been blogging about Iranian food for months now, but it never occurred to me to write about tahdig, the most delicious and sought-after part of a rice dish.
+If tahdig could speak, it would probably say, "I get no respect!"
+I realize I've neglected a precious and very important part of Persian cuisine.
+In Persian (Farsi), "tah" means bottom, and "dig" means "pot." ته دیگ Tahdig refers to the crunchy and crispy bottom layer of rice cooked in a pot.
+So tahdig literally translates to "bottom of the pot."

 Persian Tahdig